 Removing dust from your home doesn’t have to be difficult and intensive, as you’re about to see.
 Keep reading for lots of actionable tips and information on the above recommendations.

-Clean Your Home, Including the Air Ducts and Filters
+Remove Dust From Your Home, Including the Air Ducts and Filters

 The first thing you should do to get rid of dust in your house is to clean it.
 A surface cleaning won’t do here.
-We’re talking about a deep-level clean like your grandma’s spring cleaning.
+We’re talking about a deep-level cleaning like your grandma’s spring cleaning.

 Here’s what we suggest you do: